ObjectIsAdvantag/sparkbot-starterkit/README.md

 - attach your sparkbot to a Room
 - [optional] troubleshoot by visualizing realtime traffic to your webhook

+Looking for :
+- a StarterKit with a modular approach, check the [as-a-module branch](https://github.com/ObjectIsAdvantag/sparkbot-nodejs-starterkit/tree/as-a-module), the [webhook](https://github.com/ObjectIsAdvantag/sparkbot-nodejs-starterkit/blob/as-a-module/examples/basic-webhook.js) or [integration](https://github.com/ObjectIsAdvantag/sparkbot-nodejs-starterkit/blob/as-a-module/examples/basic-integration.js) examples and the [step by step guides](https://github.com/ObjectIsAdvantag/sparkbot-nodejs-starterkit/blob/as-a-module/docs/BasicWebhookSample.md).
-Looking forward to build an advanced Spark Bot with self Room registration, check Nick Marus's [flint](https://github.com/nmarus/flint)  and [quickstart](https://github.com/nmarus/flint/blob/master/quickstart/README.md).
+- an advanced Spark Bot Engine with self Room registration, check Nick Marus's [flint](https://github.com/nmarus/flint)  and [quickstart](https://github.com/nmarus/flint/blob/master/quickstart/README.md).

-New to Cisco Spark ? start with the [Web Client](https://web.ciscospark.com/) (signup, enjoy the free chat, encrypted end to end, with integrated video).

 # How to run your sparkbot